-Arctic 2018 Movie Mads Mikkelsen as Overgård coming off his crashed plane
+Arctic 2018 Movie Scene Mads Mikkelsen as Overgård stacking the fish he caught next to the wreckage of his plane

 Arctic [2018]

-After a forced landing somewhere in the Arctic circle, Overgård, the only survivor of the whole ordeal has fallen into a routine.
-Every day he checks his fishing lines, tends to a giant SOS sign and many other things, in the freezing Arctic weather.
+After a forced landing somewhere in the Arctic Circle, Overgård, the only survivor, has fallen into a routine.
+Every day he checks his fishing lines, tends to a giant SOS sign, and many other things.
+And he does all of this in the freezing Arctic weather.
 One of those things is using an old distress beacon that he powers up every day, hoping that someone might hear him.
-One day, during a heavy blizzard, he notices something in the distance and as he focused his vision, Overgård could clearly see a helicopter hovering near his small settlement…
+One day, during a heavy blizzard, he notices something in the distance.
+As he focused his vision, Overgård could clearly see a helicopter hovering near his small settlement…

 Director: Joe Penna